Muhammedabdelhey/E_CommerceAPI/README.md

-# E-Commerce Dashboard
+# E-Commerce API

-This project is an e-commerce management dashboard built using **ASP.NET Core**.
+This project is an e-commerce management API built using **ASP.NET Core**.
 It handles key operations such as managing categories, brands, attributes, coupons, and products with multiple variants.
 The architecture follows **Clean Architecture** principles, ensuring scalability and maintainability.

 ## Key Features